 Meet our Endocrinology Chief, Dr. Manmohan Kamboj.

-The Centers for Disease Control and Prevention (CDC) reports that there are 1.25 million people in the United States living with type 1 diabetes.
-Having a child diagnosed with a life-long condition like diabetes can be very overwhelming, difficult and frustrating, but being informed can help you and your child manage this disease.
+Type 1 diabetes is one of the most common chronic conditions in childhood.
+Having a child diagnosed with this life-long condition can be difficult and overwhelming at first, but being informed can help you and your child manage this disease.

 All Topics